UCL/ucl_software_carpentry/installation/install.md

 We do not recommend following this training on older versions of OSX without an app store: upgrade to OSX Mavericks.
-It should be possible to complete the instrcutions on any OSX version with the Appstore (Snow Leopard (10.6) and newer) However, we reccoment upgrading to Mavericks if possible since this is the most well tested.
+It should be possible to complete the instrcutions on any OSX version with the App store (Snow Leopard (10.6) and newer) However, we reccoment upgrading to Mavericks if possible since this is the most well tested.

 Mavericks: